The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust: Results

-Referring back to Figure~\ref{fig:sd}, NGC 5055 has a systematically higher stellar surface density, $\Sigma_*$, at each radius.
-As outlined in Paper I, a higher stellar surface density implies a higher total pressure and more star formation.
+Compared to NGC 5055, the simulations have a similarly tight relation with a moderately steeper slope.
+As outlined in Paper I, high stellar densities imply a higher total pressure and more star formation.
 This connection has been demonstrated observationally by \citet{gallagher2018}, among others.
+Referring back to Figure~\ref{fig:sd}, NGC 5055 has a systematically higher stellar surface density, $\Sigma_*$, at each radius but accurate scale heights are needed to convert that to a density.
 We note that the similarity to NGC 5055 is somewhat coincidental.
-The \textsc{AGORA} galaxy was not intended to fit NGC 5055.
+The \textsc{agora} galaxy was not intended to fit NGC 5055.
 Several key properties (e.g. the rotation curve, giving the dark matter vertical gravity, and the stellar scale heights) were not matched.
 Increasing the stellar scale height can dramatically reduce the gravity due to stars and lower the pressure and star formation rates.
 Thus a galaxy model that better approximates NGC 5055 would be required before we could investigate the offset and slope in more detail.
+Matching the high-surface density, innermost regions well might also require a model for molecular hydrogen which is expected to dominate there.

 If we look to lower surface densities, $\Sigma_g \lesssim 3$ M$_{\odot}$/pc$^2$, the star formation rates appear consistent in all cases, including FUV$\star$.
 We expect FUV heating to be most important in the outer regions of disk galaxies.
 Based on these first results, it appears that simulated galaxies require supernovae feedback for the inner-mid disk and FUV heating may be sufficient for the outer disk.